fortran-lang/stdlib/doc/specs/stdlib_hash_maps.md

 ##### Result character

-The result is a value of type default `LOGICAL`.
+The result is a value of type default `logical`.

 ##### Result value

-The result is `.TRUE.` if the keys are equal, otherwise `.FALSS`.
+The result is `.true.` if the keys are equal, otherwise `.falss`.

 ##### Example